 A civil rights group associated with the Rev. Martin Luther King Jr. sought a parade permit from the commission but was told by the police commissioner that the group would never get a permit because of its views.
 The police commissioner was one of three city commissioners.

-Birmingham seeks injunction to stop planned civil rights parade
+Birmingham sought injunction to stop planned civil rights parade

 Upon learning that the group planned marches on Good Friday and Easter Sunday to protest racial segregation and violence, the city sought an injunction from the circuit court to prevent a violation of the parade ordinance.
 The court entered the injunction ex parte (that is, without notice to the 133 people named in the injunction).